jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 Keep in mind that we already already removed one value from the length (length-1) which keeps it confined to only the elements in the array.

-But what if we could also continue to increase that value after a full iteration of the nested loop has completed.
-That would continue to limit the number of elements it needs to compare.
+But what if we could also continue to decrease that value.
+That would continue to limit the number of elements the `j` loop would need to iterate over.

 <hr>